 Snacks and meals

-Our nursery makes snacks and meals a social time at which children and adults eat together.
+Our nursery makes snacks and meals a social time at which children eat together.
 We provide fruit and milk/water during snack times.
 Do tell us about your child's dietary needs and we will make sure that these are met.
 Pupils are able to join our lunch club where they can eat a hot meal which is cooked on-site by the school cook or bring their own sandwiches.
 Children join the school pupils in the hall for lunch on a daily basis.

 We would love to welcome you and your child/ren to our nursery.